Fred’s Team, Memorial Sloan Kettering Cancer Center's (MSK) running program, is dedicated to moving us closer to a world without cancer.

-Official events include the TCS New York City Marathon, United Airlines NYC Half, and Virgin Money London Marathon.
+Official events include the TCS New York City Marathon, United Airlines NYC Half, Virgin Money London Marathon, and BMW Berlin Marathon.
 Runners can also participate in any race through the Choose Your Own Event program.
 Fred’s Team runners are given the ultimate race experience, including exclusive benefits, training, and supportive coaches and staff.

 In 1995, Fred’s Team was named in honor of running legend and co-founder of the New York City Marathon—Fred Lebow, a man who dreamed of a world without cancer.
 In 1991, while he was being treated for brain cancer at MSK, he jogged through hospital hallways, determined to find a way to raise money for a cure.
 That year, Fred encouraged runners competing in the New York City Marathon to raise money for each mile they ran, and designated MSK its first official charity.